Are you wanting more traffic and to rank higher on Google?

 TL;DR Version: An SEO strategy is a process you follow to get more organic traffic.

-Here are the steps to implementing an SEO strategy in 2021:
+Here are the steps to implementing a successful SEO strategy in 2022:

-TL;DR Version: Set your SEO goals for getting more leads and sales, not more traffic.
+TL;DR Version: Set your SEO goals on getting more leads and sales, not more traffic.

 You’re here because you want more traffic, right?